 3. Straus DJ, Długosz-Danecka M, Connors JM, et al: Brentuximab vedotin with chemotherapy for stage III or IV classical Hodgkin lymphoma (ECHELON-1): 5-year update of an international, open-label, randomised, phase 3 trial.
 Lancet Haematol 8(6):e410–e421, 2021. doi: 10.1016/S2352-3026(21)00102-2

 Hodgkin lymphoma is of B cell origin.

-Patients usually present with painless lymphadenopathy or with incidental mediastinal adenopathy discovered on chest x-ray.
+Patients usually present with painless lymphadenopathy or with incidental cervical or mediastinal adenopathy discovered on chest x-ray or physical examination.